Chas-Academy-Chas-Advance-Group-7/Backend/project_docs/sprint.md

 1. the express server has been initialized
 2. package.json updated.
-3. Preliminary routes has been setup, there may be some changes in this aspect (Image in docs folder)
+3. Preliminary routes has been setup, there may be some changes in this aspect (Image in docs folderr)